 Though it is certainly closer to the big city of Anchorage, Lake Clark National Park is no easier to access than its southern neighbor, Katmai.
 To reach the park, you’ll need to take a plane – either a flightseeing trip for a day or an air taxi if you want to stay for a few days in the park.

-For a daily flightseeing excursion, Rust’s Flying Service also offers Lake Clark bear viewing from Anchorage; I know there are other providers from Anchorage as well as Homer but don’t have any direct experience with them.
+For a daily flightseeing excursion, Rust’s Flying Service also offers Lake Clark bear viewing from Anchorage; it costs $1195 per person plus tax.
 On the 11-hour tour, you’ll spend only 70 minutes in the air and the rest on the ground, based on Crescent Lake in the park.
 From there you’ll enjoy bear viewing and a rustic lunch.
+(I know there are other providers from Anchorage as well as Homer but don’t have any direct experience with them.)

 If you want to plan a multi-day trip, you’ll need to arrange an air taxi.
 There are a number of providers operating out of many communities in the Anchorage area, on the Kenai Peninsula, and even Kodiak, but these flights are less structured than flightseeing tours and typically just take you from point to point.
 Once you’re in the park, you’ll need to arrange for yourself – either by bringing the gear for a backcountry adventure or staying at one of the communities or cabins in Lake Clark.